"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 When a diamond exhibits fluorescence, the perception of its face-up colour is affected in unpredictable ways.
 I use the word ‘perception’ emphatically because that is precisely what it is.
 It’s the perception of colour that changes and never the true colour itself.

 In the near colourless range (I to M colours) faint or medium blue fluorescence can negate the effects of a diamond’s colour tinge.
 It can make a diamond with a yellow tinge appear less yellow (read: whiter) in the presence of natural daylight.
-We know that natural daylight always has a UV component – less or more depending on geography and ambient conditions.
+We know that natural daylight always has a UV component – less or more depending on geography, location and ambient conditions.

 Photo courtesy: diamondreview.com